GitHub Integration

 Automatic Sync (Database → GitHub)

-When you create or update a toolkit in your admin panel:
+When you create or update any entity in your admin panel:

-- The toolkit is saved to the database
+- The entity is saved to the database

 - A background job pushes the change to GitHub

-- A commit is created with the toolkit changes
+- A commit is created with descriptive message

 Webhook Sync (GitHub → Database)